top of page

 - Dogs awaiting collection and we don't want them the get dirty

-For the most part if the dogs are happy and confident playing with each other in either of our daycare yards or in the groom room, we like to let them do so.
-Sometimes we seperate by size but we have found that lots of little dogs prefer big dogs and vise-versa, therefore we seperate by play-style and temperament.
-Of course if you would prefer your dog be caged your wishes will be respected.
+For the most part if the dogs are happy and confident playing with each other in our daycare yards we like to let them do so.
+Sometimes we separate by size but we have found that lots of little dogs prefer big dogs and vise-versa, therefore we separate by playstyle and temperament.
+Of course, if you would prefer your dog be caged your wishes will be respected.

 How often should I get my dog groomed?

-This is a great question and one that varies between 4-14 weeks depending on your dogs breed and hair type.
+This is a great question and one that varies between 4-12 weeks depending on your dog's breed and hair type.
 Other factors that will determine your groom rotation will be:

 - How often you want to brush your dog?